by Laura Parker Roerden

 and the suggestion that our hearts too open

-to partake of nourishment in darkness,
+to share nourishment in darkness,

 as nature’s unfurling march of diversity

-is also one name for light.
+is one name for light

 Laura Parker Roerden is the founding director of Ocean Matters and the former managing editor of Educators for Social Responsibility and New Designs for Youth Development.
-She serves on the boards of Women Working for Oceans (W20) and Earth, Ltd. and is a member of the Pleiades Network of Women.
+She has served on the boards of Women Working for Oceans (W20) and Earth, Ltd. and is a member of the Pleiades Network of Women.